Useful Information

 If you are arriving into the Channel Islands direct from the UK or Republic of Ireland, you do not need a passport but all visitors do require some form of photographic identification.
 If in doubt over acceptable forms of ID, please contact your carrier directly.

-Non-British / European nationals travelling to the Channel Islands from outside the UK or Republic of Ireland, should check whether they require a visa.
-If a visa is required it must be obtained prior to travel from a British Consulate or British High Commission in their usual country of residence.
+If you are a non-British or non-European national travelling to the Channel Islands (for visiting purposes only) from outside the UK or Republic of Ireland, please check whether you require a visa.
+If a visa is required, it must be obtained prior to travel from a British Consulate or British High Commission from your usual country of residence.

-Organised groups of Students travelling from France to Guernsey
+Organised groups of students travelling from France to Guernsey

 For further details on immigration, please contact the Guernsey Border Agency Office on https://gov.gg/article/150786/Contact-Us---Passports-and-Immigration or email: immigration@gcis.gov.gg

-A limited number of motorhomes can be accommodated on the four authorised campsites on the Island - Fauxquets Valley, La Balloterie, Le Vaugrat and Beaucette Campervans.
 A motorhome permit must be obtained in advance from the campsite and this must be available for inspection by the ferry operator and the Guernsey Border Agency.
 In addition, touring caravans can now also be accommodated at Le Vaugrat campsite by permit which must be obtained in advance from the campsite and be available for inspection by the ferry operator and the Guernsey Border Agency.
-Permission is not needed to bring a trailer tent to the Island.
-More information can be found on the government website: https://www.gov.gg/motorhomescaravans

-Customs Allowance
+Customs allowance

-Guernsey is not part of the EU; therefore the maximum allowances are:
+Guernsey is not part of the EU, therefore the maximum allowances are:

-200 cigarettes or 100 cigarillos or 50 cigars or 250 grams of tobacco.
+The allowance per adult is 200 cigarettes or 100 cigarillos or 50 cigars or 250 grams of tobacco.

-Other Goods:
+Other goods

-1. a) If brought in from a place within the customs territory of the European Community, and provided all duties have been paid, goods to an unlimited value.
+1. If brought in from a place within the customs territory of the European Community, and provided all duties have been paid, goods to an unlimited value.

-2. b) If brought in from a place outside the customs territory of the European Community by a person
+2. If brought in from a place outside the customs territory of the European Community by a person

 – travelling on a commercial air or sea service, goods to a value of £390